Louis Bherer, M.Ps. Ph.D.

 Doctoral Student M.A.

-Co-management Paolo Vitali UdM (D.Psy)
+Co-management Paolo Vitali UdeM (D.Psy)

-Following an international bachelor’s degree in psychology with honours at York University in Toronto, Marianne completed a master’s degree in research at Laval University in Quebec.
+Following an international bachelor’s degree in psychology with honours at York University in Toronto, Marianne completed a master’s degree in research at Université Laval in Quebec City.
 Interested in neurodegenerative diseases, she worked under the supervision of Dr. Robert Jr. Laforce on the validation of a new cognitive screening tool for atypical dementias; le Dépistage Cognitif de Québec (DCQ).
 Furthermore, during her master’s degree, she held a position as a liaison for the Dominantly Inherited Alzheimer’s Network Expanded Registry (DIAN EXR), in partnership with the Washington University School of Medicine in St. Louis.

 Marianne Lévesque